-Replacement tree planting - interplanting versus block planting
+Interplanting versus block planting

-The approach of maintaining and retaining trees in the landscape until they die or become hazardous is not desirable because it prevents re-planting opportunities and planning for future trees.
+The approach of maintaining and retaining trees in the landscape until they die, or become hazardous, is difficult as it reduces re-planting opportunities, compromises planning for future trees and prevents the re-creation of formal avenue planting.

 Flexibility and adaptability are important in approaching tree replacement at University Square.
-Interplanting new trees next to existing mature trees can be problematic.
-Established trees can out-compete new trees for resources such as water, light and nutrients causing stunted growth.
-This is exacerbated in traditional avenue plantings where uniformity of size and shape is desirable, as interplanting will never again produce a consistent, uniform size in new avenues due to the use of a staggered re-planting approach.
+Interplanting new trees next to existing mature trees is problematic because established trees compete with new trees for resources such as water, light and nutrients, causing stunded growth.

+While interplanting can be used in some landscape scenarios, the results of such an approach at University Square will not work in traditional avenue plantings where uniformity of size and shape is expected.